 Q: Can a student with a learning disability be accepted into Challenge?

 A: A learning disability may have nothing to do with a student’s aptitude for learning.
 Some students in the Challenge Program have a learning disability in conjunction with their significant learning abilities.

 Q: Is a Cross Boundary transfer required once a student is admitted into the Challenge Program?

 A: No. Challenge is a district program.
 Hence students who are accepted require no transfer.

-Q: What is the ratio of males to females in the Challenge program?
+Q: What is the gender mixture like in the Challenge program?